Mapping E-commerce Workloads to Range Partition Keys

 PARTITION_NAME="orders_$(date -d "$NEXT_START" +%Y_%m)"

-# 1. Create next partition concurrently (PostgreSQL 12+)
+# 1. Create next partition (idempotent via IF NOT EXISTS)

 psql -c "CREATE TABLE IF NOT EXISTS ${PARTITION_NAME} PARTITION OF orders